Craig Whyte: Ownership of Rangers FC

 Whyte was a lifelong supporter of Rangers Football Club and held an executive box at Ibrox Stadium.
 Speculation arose in 2010 that he might launch a bid to buy the indebted Scottish football club.
-In April 2011, a £28 million deal was thought possible, but this was dependent on agreement with Lloyds Banking Group on how the club's debt would be serviced and a tax assessment of, potentially, £49 million from HM Revenue and Customs.
+In April 2011, a £28 million deal was thought possible, but this was dependent on agreement with Lloyds Banking Group on how the club's debt would be serviced and a tax assessment of, potentially, £49 million from HM Revenue & Customs.

 Sir David Murray sold his controlling interest in Rangers (85.3%) to Wavetower Limited for £1 on 6 May 2011, with Rangers' debt to the Lloyds Banking Group being reassigned to Wavetower.
 Wavetower Limited (subsequently renamed The Rangers FC Group Limited) is owned by Liberty Capital, which is Whyte's holding company.
 The then Rangers manager Walter Smith was reported as welcoming the takeover for the stability it would bring to the club.
 Whyte said he was proud to be the owner of Rangers and pledged to invest £25 million into transfers, over five years.
 Regarding the takeover, Whyte was quoted as saying, "Obviously I'm a massive Rangers fan and have been since I was a boy.
 I'm here first and foremost because I'm a Rangers supporter.
 I also see a great opportunity and think that Rangers can be a great worldwide brand.
 I believe there are many commercial activities that can be expanded on."

 As part of his reforms Whyte allowed women into the Rangers directors' room for the first time, angering regressive elements of the boardroom including John Greig in the process.
 Whyte was determined to rid the club of "freeloaders", telling the "unsophisticated" Greig: "It's my club and I can do what I want.
 I can invite the guests that I want".